UNM-CARC/QuickBytes/Stacks_quickbyte.md

 	denovo_map.pl -T $threads -o $src/stacks_denovo/ --popmap $src/popmap --samples $src/raw_reads/ \
 		-X "<Extra parameters for populations here>"

-As I mentioned above, I mostly included this to demystify DeNovo Stacks, please read more on it before publishing anything!
+As I mentioned above, I mostly included this to demystify DeNovo Stacks, please read more on it before running anything!
+There are many parameters to optimize.